hensby/hensby-s-homepage/content/authors/hengchao-wang/_index.md

 - Visitors
 ---

-Hengchao(Derrick) Wang is a Computer Science, M.S. at the UT-Arlington.
+Hengchao(Derrick) Wang is a graduated student at the UT-Arlington.
 He has two master degree.
 One is Software Engineering in BUPT, China.
 The other one is Computer Science in UT-Arlington.
 He has been an algorithm engineer, software engineer, and a lecturer in informatics course.
 Participated in the implementation of the Named Entity Recognition (NER) Algorithm, Emotional Analysis of short Text Algorithm, Transfer Learning Algorithms.
 Know Back-end technology (SpringBoot) and Android Client development.
 Have rich experience in Artificial Intelligence and software development.